Ideas - Innovation - Ingenuity - Inventiveness

 created the first computer mouse prototype

-in 1963.
+.
 It took almost 30 years for the mouse to reach a mass

 The first packet-switched network, the